whiteangeldev/HyperVisor_Evaluation/docs/STEP_BY_STEP_GUIDE.md

 ✅ **Milestone 1 Complete When**:
 1. System boots with IOMMU enabled
-2. CPUs 2-7 are isolated (verified in logs)
+2. CPUs 4-7 are isolated (verified in logs)
-3. Xen hypervisor operational with RT scheduler
+3. Xen 4.17.4 hypervisor operational with RTDS scheduler built and available
-4. IRQs pinned to CPUs 0-1
+4. IRQs pinned to housekeeping CPUs (0-3)
 5. IOMMU groups enumerated
+6. RTDS CPU pools can be created successfully
-6. All scripts and configs documented
+7. All verification scripts pass
-7. Report generated with evidence
+8. System ready for RT VM deployment

 ---